 Our giant, fire-breathing robot is always a favourite with audiences.

 Berserk Dancers and Aerial Ballet

-Dede was resident choreographer on the European L’Oreal styling awards and Miss World and has also choreographed numerous pop videos and fashion shows.
+Dede was resident Movement Director on the European L’Oreal styling awards and Miss World and has also choreographed numerous pop videos and fashion shows.
 Theatre Credits include: Bugsy Malone, The Rocky Horror Show, Grease, A Midsummer Night’s Dream, The Wizard of Oz, Peter Pan, Hairspray, Little Shop Of Horrors, Once a Catholic, Cinderella (Grimaldi Forum, Monte Carlo) and twelve pantomimes for Bill Kenwright Ltd. Dede also teaches musical theatre workshops at several theatre schools, including Italia Conti and the London Studio Centre.

 Sean Trained under Ralph Koltai at the Central School of Art and Design and then at the Royal Academy of Dramatic Art.
 He is a long standing Artistic Associate and director of the York based Riding Lights Theatre Company.